-Robin E. Mockenhaupt, PhD, MPH, MBA, joined the Foundation in 1999.
-In her role as chief of staff, she provides leadership to the chief executive, senior management team, staff, and Board of Trustees.
+Robin Mockenhaupt, senior vice president strategic initiatives, joined the Foundation in 1999.
+In her role, she provides leadership to the chief executive, senior management team, staff, and Board of Trustees.
 She is responsible for Foundation-level, cross-functional teams and operations, strategic planning, and operations and support.

 From 2003 to 2005, Mockenhaupt worked as deputy group director for the Health Group and also served as its interim director in 2004.
 As a senior program officer, from 1999 to 2003, she worked in the areas of health behavior, obesity, and chronic disease management.